Symplectic mechanics of relativistic spinning compact bodies. I. linear-in-spin integrability under Killing-Yano symmetry: Introduction

-The last decades have seen both the advent of gravitational wave astronomy \cite{Ab.al2.16,GWTC-1.19,GWTC-2.20,GWTC-3.21} and the first direct observations of a black hole's strong field region \cite{Aki.al.19,Aki.22}.
-These revolutionary events come as a reward for decades of effort in understanding the family of compact objects, namely black holes, neutron stars, and possibly exotic stars \cite{Cardo.al.16,Tou.al.21}.
-Of particular interest are binary systems of compact objects, which have been at the core of many still ongoing research programs, in view of the future of gravitational wave detectors on Earth \cite{Unni.13,Punturo.al.10} or in space \cite{LISAproposal}.
-Our ability to predict with great accuracy the motion of such systems directly impacts the likeliness of detecting them through their gravitational-wave emission.
-Thankfully, when it comes to the motion of compact binary systems under their mutual gravitational attraction, not all of their physical properties influence their motion the same way.
-This feature is the main reason why multipolar expansions work: one models a real, extended compact object as a point particle endowed with a finite number of multipoles, e.g, mass, linear and angular momentum, deformability coefficients, etc. The higher the number of multipoles, the finer (and the closer to reality) the description of the compact object.
-The motion of the body is then obtained by solving a coupled problem: an equation of motion determining the wordline of the particle representing the body, and some evolution equations for the particle's multipoles along that worldline.
-This very general result holds for any sufficiently compact object with a conserved stress-energy-momentum tensor \cite{Di.74,Ha.15}.
+The dynamics of compact binary systems remain at the forefront of gravitational wave astronomy \cite{Ab.al2.16,GWTC1.19,GWTC2.20,GWTC3.21,GWTC4.25,LIGOScientific:2026wfs}.
+Of particular interest are extreme and intermediate mass ratio inspirals (EMRIs/IMRIs), which are premier targets for the next generation of space-based and ground-based gravitational wave observatories.
+These include the Laser Interferometer Space Antenna (LISA) \cite{LISAproposal, LISA:2024hlh}, TianQin/Taiji \cite{Gong:2021gvw}, deci-hertz detectors like DECIGO \cite{Kawamura:2020pcg}, and third-generation ground-based facilities such as the Einstein Telescope (ET) \cite{Punturo.al.10, Hild:2010id} and Cosmic Explorer (CE) \cite{Reitze:2019iox, Evans:2021gyd}.
+Our ability to predict the motion of such systems with great accuracy directly impacts the likelihood of detecting them and extracting their physical parameters through their gravitational-wave emission.

+Fortunately, the orbital dynamics of compact binaries exhibit a remarkable ``universality.''
+The complex internal structure of an extended compact object does not influence its motion arbitrarily, rather, it is captured through a multipolar expansion.
+One models the real, extended object as a point particle endowed with a finite set of multipole moments—--monopole (mass), dipole (spin), quadrupole, and so on---with the induced moments determined by explicit models typically involving deformability coefficients (e.g., Love numbers).
+The higher the number of multipoles retained, the finer and more realistic the description of the object.
+The dynamics are then governed by a coupled problem: an equation of motion determining the representative worldline of the body, and evolution equations for the multipole moments along that worldline.
+Crucially, this very general result holds for any sufficiently small object with a conserved stress-energy-momentum tensor \cite{Di.74, Ha.15}.